newrare/laravelReadyToUse/readme.md

 ### About LaravelReadyToUse

-LaravelReadyToUse is a web application Framework with expressive, elegant syntax.
-We use Laravel for create a quick strat up kit.
-We including many Tools.
+LaravelReadyToUse is based on Laravel.
+It's a web application Framework with expressive and elegant syntax.
+We use Laravel for create a quick strat up kit and we including many Tools.
 Focus mainly on your project.

 ### This included